Browse by Region

 On 15-23 May 2012, closing oral statements were given by the Prosecutor, the defense teams and participating victims.
 Some 366 victims participated during the proceedings, several of whom are former child soldiers.

 On 21 November 2012, the Trial Chamber decided to separate the two cases as the mode of criminally liability with which Katanga is charged may be subject to a legal modification by the Judges, and announced that the verdict against Ngudjolo Chui would be delivered on 18 December 2012 and the verdict in the case against Katanga at a later stage.

 Katanga case suspended due to appeal

-On 16 January, the Appeals Chamber suspended the trial of Germain Katanga in order to decide on a defense appeal against a TC II decision to consider a change to his al¬leged criminal responsibility.
-Trial judges may re-characterise Katanga’s alleged responsibility to contributing to war crimes and crimes against humanity by a group acting with a common purpose.
-The Prosecutor had charged Katanga with committing the crimes indirectly (using others to carry out the crimes).
+On 16 January 2013, the Appeals Chamber suspended the Katanga trial in order to decide on a defense appeal against a TC II decision to consider a change to his alleged criminal responsibility.

 VERDICT IN THE NGUDJOLO CHUI CASE